phys-sim-book/mdbook-src/src/lec32.2-pbd_collisions_constraints.md

-# Collision Constraints
+## Collision Constraints

-in any physical simulation, preventing the interpenetration of objects is paramount for achieving plausible results.
-Position-Based Dynamics provides a particularly elegant and unified approach to this challenge.
-Collisions are not treated as a separate post-processing step involving impulses or penalty forces; instead, they are formulated as unilateral inequality constraints that are integrated directly into the core PBD solver loop.
+In any physical simulation, preventing the interpenetration of objects is paramount for achieving plausible results.
+Position-Based Dynamics provides a unified approach to this challenge.
+Collisions are not treated as a separate post-processing step involving impulses or penalty forces; instead, they are formulated as unilateral inequality constraints, just like [IPC](./lec7-dist_barrier.md) {{#cite li2020incremental}} and integrated directly into the core PBD solver loop.

 ### Triangle Self-Collisions